The Faith of Anna Waters: Reception

+Chuck Bowen of Slant Magazine rate the film .5 over 4 rating and wrote: It inspires retrospective gratitude for the empty yet slick craftsmanship of someone like James Wan.
+Andy Webster of The New York Times gave the film a negative review and he wrote: Kelvin Tong’s "The Offering," a muddled horror film, falls over itself incorporating as many genre elements as possible.
+The result is the cinematic equivalent of combining every paint color on a canvas: a murky mess.

 Distribution

 The film has been bought for distribution in France, Germany, Spain, Mexico, Hong Kong, Taiwan, Thailand and the Philippines.
 In Mexico the film was scheduled to have a theatrical release on July 8, 2016.